PythonCHB/PythonCertSpring/Syllabus.md

 Courses in this program are arranged sequentially.
 To advance to the next course in this program, students are required to earn a grade of Successful Completion (SC) in this course.
 Students must successfully complete all courses in the program to receive a certificate of completion.

-## Student Resources
-The following link includes student handbooks, services, and policies, and other important information: http://www.pce.uw.edu/resource.aspx .

-## Disability Accommodation
-The University of Washington is committed to providing access and reasonable accommodation in its services, programs, activities, education and employment for individuals with disabilities.
-For information or to request disability accommodation contact the Disability Services Office at 206.543.6450/V, 206.543.6452/TTY, 206.685.7264 (FAX), or e-mail at dso@u.washington.edu.

 # Schedule

 Week 1
 March 26th